 - Have a light snack and drink plenty of fluids.
 Keep cool by sucking on ice chips or a popsicle.

 - Keep your blood flowing by walking around the room, or switching positions.

 - Urinate normally.
 With all the pressure on your pelvis, you may not always feel the urge to pee during labor.
 Try to use the restroom at normal intervals – a full bladder may slow the process of labor.

-Note that if you are using an epidural, you will be numb from the waist down and won’t be able to walk around.
-You will also have a catheter to keep your bladder empty.
+Note that if you are using an epidural, you will be numb from the waist down and won’t be able to walk.
+You will also have a catheter keeping your bladder empty.

 During the final phase of labor, your contractions will suddenly intensify, becoming extremely painful and lasting up to 90 seconds.
 The intervals between contractions will last only a couple minutes, giving you very little time to rest.
 Luckily, this is the shortest phase of labor, lasting between 15-60 minutes on average.

 - Intense pressure in the lower belly and rectum, sometimes involving the urge to push.

 - Heavy “bloody show,” as cervical capillaries begin to burst.